Marine Corps Base Hawaii: Post World War II

 In 1951, the Marines assumed control of the air station activities when naval aviation moved to Barbers Point Naval Air Station.
 On 15 January 1952, Marine Corps Air Station Kaneohe Bay was commissioned.
 On 15 April 1994, the Marine Corps consolidated all of its installations in Hawaii.
 MCAS Kaneohe Bay, Camp H. M. Smith, Molokai Training Support Facility, Manana Family Housing Area, Puuloa Range, and the Pearl City Warehouse Annex combined to form a new command, the Marine Corps Base Hawaii, headquartered at MCBH Kaneohe Bay.

 All U.S. military units located in Hawaii fall under the command of the U.S. Indo-Pacific Command (USINDOPACOM) which is headquartered at Camp H. M. Smith on Oahu.
 The Commanding General of Marine Forces Pacific (MARFORPAC) also commands 12 Marine Corps bases and stations in Arizona, California, Hawaii, and Japan, operational forces in Hawaii and Okinawa Prefecture, and units deployed to Southeast/west Asia.

 In 2010, parts of the movie Battleship were filmed aboard MCBH.

+Incidents

+On 20 November 2023, a P-8A Poseidon of the US Navy approached to land on Runway 22 in rain and reduced visibility.
+It was unable to stop and overshot the runway, ending in Kāneʻohe Bay.
+The crew of 9 was rescued by US Coast Guard boats.
+The plane was from Patrol Squadron 4 ("Skinny Dragons") based at Naval Air Station Whidbey Island in Washington state.

 Geography

-According to the United States Census Bureau, the base has a total area of 5.8 square miles (15.1 km²), of which 4.4 square miles (11.4 km²) is land and 1.4 square miles (3.7 km²), or 24.74%, is water.